-The GPIs are active low with internal pull up resistors (4.7k Ω) to +5V.
+The GPIs are active low with internal pull up resistors $(4.7k\Omega)$ to +5V.
 To make an input active, lower the signal to near ground potential (i.e. connect to shell or chassis ground).
-This can be done with a switch, relay, TTL drive, GPO output or other similar method.
-Figure 3 shows the input circuit for the General Purpose Inputs.
+This can be done with a switch, relay, TTL drive, GPO output or other similar methods.
+Figure 2-2 illustrates the input circuit for the General Purpose Inputs:

-Figure 3: GPI Circuitry
+Figure 2-2: GPI Circuitry

-The GPO is software programmable active high or low with internal pull up ($10k\Omega$) resistors to +5V.
+The GPO is software programmable active high or low with internal pull up $(10k\Omega)$ resistors to +5V.
 When the output goes low it is able to sink up to 10mA.
 When high, the signal will go high (+5V).
 Do not draw more than 100μA from the output.
-Figure 4 depicts the circuit for the General Purpose Output.
+Figure 2-3 illustrates the circuit for the General Purpose Output:

-Figure 4: GPO Circuitry
+Figure 2-3: GPO Circuitry